phillipclarke29/spudsearch/README.md

 This site is only 75% complete.
 The following areas need further work.

-* More work needed on understanding how to get the correct information from the API
+* More work needed on understanding how to get the correct information from the API with possibly a custom filter
 * Karma testing of http backend
 * Protractor e2e tests
 * Tidying up of CSS across devices